bookcold/bookcold.github.io/_pages/about.md

   - /about.html
 ---

 I am a tenure-track assistant professor at the Computer Science Department, Utah State University.
 Prior to join USU, I was a postdoctoral researcher at the University of Arkansas, advised by Dr. Xintao Wu.
-I received my Ph.D. degree in Computer Science at Tongji University, China, advised by Prof. Yang Xiang.
+I received my Ph.D. degree in Computer Science at Tongji University, China.
 During my Ph.D. study, I was a visiting Ph.D. student at the University of Arkansas for two years.
 Before that, I got my bachelor and master degree from Huaqiao University, China.

-**Research Interests**: Deep learning and its applications in big data analysis, anomaly detection,  and natural language processing.
+**Research Interests**: Deep learning and its applications in anomaly detection and natural language processing.

 <!-- <span style="color:red">**Openings**: I am looking for highly-motivated Ph.D. students (fully funded) and visiting Ph.D. students to work with me on data mining and machine learning.
 Please send me your CV if you are interested.
 [Details]({% link _pages/hiring.md%}). </span> -->